mystiikewl/Adheseal-RFM-Analysis/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus was to resolve issues with Tailwind CSS styling not being applied correctly, particularly custom theme colors.
-Despite several attempts to reconfigure Tailwind CSS for Vite (including using the `@tailwindcss/vite` plugin and adjusting `postcss.config.js`), the styling problems persist.
+The primary focus was to resolve a data connection issue in the RFM Analysis Dashboard and modify the available filters.
+This involved ensuring the backend server was running correctly and updating the filter set to Customer Type, Salesperson, and Segment.

 ## Recent Changes

+- **Data Connection Resolution**: Successfully re-established the data connection by ensuring the backend server was running and accessible.
+- **Filter Modifications**:
+  - Updated the backend API (`endpoints.py`) to provide filter options for Customer Type, Salesperson, and Segment.
+  - Modified the frontend state management (`rfmStore.js`) to handle the new filter set.
+  - Updated the UI (`DashboardPage.jsx`) to display the new filters and adjust the filtering logic.
-- **Tailwind Configuration Attempts**:
+- **Tailwind Configuration Attempts (Previous)**:
   - Uninstalled `@tailwindcss/postcss`.
   - Installed `@tailwindcss/vite`.
   - Updated `vite.config.js` to use `@tailwindcss/vite`.